 When a visitor lands on your site for the first time, they’ll make up their mind about your security within seconds.
 If they don’t feel safe, they won’t hang around, which leads to increased bounce rates.
 Over time, a high bounce rate is bad news for your business, as you’ll slide down in the SERPs when Google realizes that people don’t want to stay long on your site.

-Tech Republic notes that there have been over 3,800 data breaches within organizations – in 2019 alone!
+Tech Republic notes that there have been over 3,800 data breaches within organizations – in one year alone!
 While the hacks at huge companies like Yahoo, Facebook, Equifax and Marriott make the headlines, there are plenty of breaches at smaller firms, too.
 As a result, just 25% of consumers believe that most companies handle their sensitive personal data responsibly.

 In 2021, website security is no longer an option.
 As of August 2014, Google announced that HTTPS is a ranking signal and flags every site as unsafe unless it has an HTTPS (the “S” stands for “secure”) certification: